lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 With the `geogrid` package you can go one step further and turn spatial polygons into hexagonal (or regular, for that matter) grids in two steps: First, generate the grid with `calculate_grid()` and, second, use an algorithm to efficiently calculate the assignments from the original geography to the new geography.

-The following code snippet is adapted from Joseph's <a href="https://github.com/jbaileyh/geogrid#example">sample code</a> for demonstration purposes.
+For demonstrations purposes, the following code snippet is adapted from Joseph's <a href="https://github.com/jbaileyh/geogrid#example">sample code</a>.

 ```r
 # Calculate hexagonal grid